Directions and industry requirements are regularly updated

 Employer duties – identify risk

-Employers and employees must comply with the directions currently in force, including the Workplace Directions, Workplace (Additional Industry Obligations) Directions and the Permitted Worker Scheme Directions.
+Employers and employees must comply with all directions currently in force, including the Victorian Workplace Directions, Workplace (Additional Industry Obligations) Directions, Stay Safe Directions and Restricted Activity Directions.

-Information about workplace directions is available on the DHHS website.
+Information about workplace directions is available on the DH website.

 - identifying hazards and making decisions on risk management plans and response plans